billpsomas/Plant_Classification/README.md

 3. The test set consists of raw query images, the classes of whom are not equal to the number of classes of the training set.
 With other words, there are some classes that do not have any sample on test set.

 ## Solution
+We use the Tensorflow 2.0 [ImageDataGenerator](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator) in order to process the images.
+Moreover, we keep the extracted `data/PlantCLEF2017Train1EOL` directory with the 10000 classes, but create a new directory named `data/PlantCLEF2017TestEOL`, in which we aim to add test images for all the classes.